Sydney-Informatics-Hub/hello-nextflow/docs/session1/01_helloworld.md

 !!! abstract "Summary"

-    In this step we have learned:
+    In this step you have learned:

     1. How to use the `echo` command to print a string to the terminal
     2. How to use the `>` operator to redirect the output of `echo`
-    3. How to use the `ls` command to list the files in our working directory
+    3. How to use the `ls` command to list the files in your working directory
     4. How to use the `cat` command to print the contents of files